Lubenz007/lubenz007.github.io/_posts/2023-04-04-upgrade-hyper.md

 tags: [hyperv,automation]     # TAG names should always be lowercase
 ---

 Azure Arc is a powerful tool for managing and updating hybrid infrastructure, including standalone Hyper-V hosts.
-In this blog post, we will walk you through how to use Azure Arc to update a standalone Hyper-V host, using a scheduled update task in Automation Account and pre and post scripts that shut down and start up VMs.
+Demo how to use Azure Arc to update a standalone Hyper-V host, using a scheduled update task in Automation Account and pre and post scripts that shut down and start up VMs.

 Pre-requisites